Ganesh-Nagarampalli/node-practice/topics.md

 - after completion of the sync code, the event loop will check the event queue for any async code to be executed.

+## promises:

+- A promise is an object representing the eventual completion or failure of an asynchronous operation.

+- A promise is in one of these states:
+  - pending: initial state, neither fulfilled nor rejected.
+  - fulfilled: meaning that the operation completed successfully.
+  - rejected: meaning that the operation failed.

+- A promise is settled if it’s not pending (it has been resolved or rejected).